 Kilian Jornet is a world champion ultrarunner and ski mountaineer from Catalonia, Spain.

-Born in 1987, he was raised in the shadow of the Spanish Pyrenees.
+Born in 1987, Jornet was raised in the shadow of the Spanish Pyrenees.
 By age 5 he had completed the ascent of Aneto, the Pyrenees’ highest peak.
 Among his many accomplishments in trail and ultra running, he is the four-time champion of Europe’s Skyrunner World Series, three-time champion of the grueling Ultra-Trail du Mont-Blanc, and 2011 winner of the world’s oldest 100-mile race, the Western States Endurance Run in California’s Sierra Nevada.
+He has twice been named National Geographic Adventurer of the Year.
 He has set speed records on mountains across the globe, including Mount Kilimanjaro, Africa’s highest peak.